gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 contributed to the deviations from the null hypothesis.
 The standardized residuals provide that information.
 Graphing them in a mosaic plot makes for a fun display to identify the large residuals and often allows you to better understand the results.
-This should tie back into the original data display and contingency table where you identified initial patterns and help to tell the story of the results.
+This should tie back into the original data display (tableplot, stacked bar-chart or mosaic plot) and contingency table where you identified initial patterns and help to tell the story of the results.

 \newpage